 “On Thanksgiving or another special day, many families remove all the slips and read them aloud prior to sitting down to enjoy a meal together.
 Parents and children alike love to read through each slip and relive the memories of the past year together.
 The slips for the year are then glued or taped into a family memory journal and made into a keepsake.
 The Gratitude Jar starts anew the next day, ready for new feelings of thankfulness and gratitude to be recorded.”
-How to Create a Montessori Gratitude Jar

 Does your family have a special gratitude activity for Thanksgiving or throughout the year?

 Learn more about my book Montessori at Home or School: How to Teach Grace and Courtesy!